mobile-post-banner

 Why Concussions Need to be Taken Seriously

 Concussions must be taken seriously.
+Concussions are a form of head trauma that can have serious consequences if not properly treated.
 According to the Centers for Disease Control and Prevention (CDC), the effects of a mild TBI or concussion can be serious.
 Individuals must be seen by a medical provider if they suspect they have sustained a concussion.
 Untreated concussions could lead to issues with learning, concentration, memory, and problem-solving skills.
 Individuals are generally prescribed a period of rest, with a gradual return to both physical and cognitive activity over the course of days or weeks.
 Failing to adequately treat a concussion could lead to long-term signs and symptoms as well as a susceptibility to more severe concussions should the person sustain another bump or blow to the head or body.

 Working With a Personal Injury Lawyer

-A Santa Ana brain injury attorney will examine your situation and help give you an idea of the best path to moving forward for your particular situation.
+A Santa Ana brain injury attorney will examine your situation and help give you an idea of the best path to take for your particular situation.